After tons of Beta testing since Apple announced its latest iOS back in June at WWDC, the final version of iOS 13 is finally here.

 1. Dark Mode

 Apple has finally added the long-overdue Dark Mode to iOS.
 Now you’ll be able to use a system-wide dark mode on your iPhone when working at night to reduce eye strain in low light conditions.
-Your iPhone battery will last longer if it uses OLED display, which was debuted on the iPhone X.
+Your iPhone battery will last longer if it uses an OLED display, which was debuted on the iPhone X.

 All Apple apps will be updated to work seamlessly with Dark Mode.
 However, you may have to wait for third-party app developers to add support to their apps before you can enjoy Dark Mode.